 - No medical use

 Drug Crimes Lawyer in Denver: Consequences of a Drug Crime Conviction

 If convicted of having any of the above drugs on your person, or trying to sell these drugs to adults or underage children in Denver, your life can change in the blink of an eye.
 You could be arrested and go to jail or prison, not to mention losing many privileges citizens enjoy.
 Having a drug crime / charge on your record could even hamper your ability to find a job.
-With the criminal defense attorneys at the O’Malley Law Office on your side, your chances of the best resolution of your case greatly increases.
+With the criminal defense attorneys at O'Malley and Sawyer on your side, your chances of the best resolution of your case greatly increases.
 Our goal is to minimize the consequences of being accused of a drug offense.
 Sealing your drug possession conviction is even possible in many circumstances.

 We are here to help you – whether it is providing a listening ear from someone whose values are the same as yours, representing you in court, or helping you get into drug rehabilitation with one of the many providers we know.
 Call the experienced criminal defense lawyers at O'Malley and Sawyer today at 303-830-0880 for a free consultation.
 Together, we can protect your future.Request a Free Consultation